manmohan2660/demoproject/README.md

 # demoproject
-This is my first git repository , i am kearning to use the git.
+This is my first git repository , i am learning to use the git.